These buildings yoostabe lodge halls (read about the golden age of fraternal lodges):

 The 1901 Knights of Pythias lodge hall replaced one built in 1881.
 Note the suit of armor in the niche of the corner of the third story.
 The current suit is a replica.

 Lodge hall (c.
 1910) of the Brotherhood of Locomotive Firemen and Enginemen at 211 Bryan Street on the near South Side.

-The United Packing House Workers of America local, the Livestock Handlers local, and Masonic lodge 1244 met in this building (c.
+The United Packing House Workers of America local, the Livestock Handlers local, and Stockyards Masonic lodge 1244, chartered in 1927, met in this building (c.
 1910) at 2408 North Main Street.

 The Elks’ previous lodge hall was at the corner of Lamar and West 7th streets.